memecoder12345678/NexScript/README.md

 **Clone the repository**:
 - Open command prompt.
 **NOTE**: It is advisable to clone the repository into a default or standard directory to avoid potential issues.
-For example, you might choose `Documents` or a similar directory.
+For example, you might choose `C:\Users\<your username>` or a similar directory.
 - Navigate to the directory where you want to clone the repository.
 For example:
   ```cmd
   cd C:\Users\<your username>